AnyChart/docs.anychart.com/Basic_Charts_Types/Pie-Doughnut_Charts.md

     ]);
 ```

-As you can see, we've created **anychart.pieChart()** node.
-First column defines category and other one defines slice
+As you can see, we've created **anychart.pieChart()** parameter.
+First column defines category and other one defines
-value.
+slice value.

 Here it is - AnyChart can now visualize your data.
 Look at the chart sample below and click on it to see preview and